 HOAs have a responsibility to report suspected security risks to their members as part of their fiduciary duty.
 Foreseeable and/or reported problems are a source of liability.
 This is addressed in Martinez v.
 Woodmar IV Condominiums Homeowners Association, Inc. (1996), 930 P.2nd 485.
-This opinion decided whether an HOA has a responsibility to its residents to protect them and their and visitors from harmful conditions they knew or should have known about.
-The answer is yes—if a homeowners association knew or should have known about a security risk, they have a duty to inform and fix the problem.
+This opinion decided whether you, an HOA, has a responsibility to your residents to protect them and their and visitors from harmful conditions they knew or should have known about.
+The answer is yes—if you, a homeowners association knew or should have known about a security risk, you have a duty to inform and fix the problem.

 Clint Goodman of Goodman Holmgren Law Group provides this insight: “The main takeaway is that a board of directors has a duty to protect all residents and guests visiting its property from foreseeable harm on the land it controls.
 For example, if a kid is dragged behind overgrown HOA trees and assaulted, which has happened before, that HOA is likely liable because it did not cut the trees.”

 He continues, “People complain all the time about aggressive dogs running loose in the neighborhood, and sometimes a resident is attacked.
 The HOA is likely liable if they did nothing to stop the aggressive animal behavior.
 Similarly, when a tenant complains to the manager that the parking lights in the parking area are out, nothing is done about it and that tenant is then shot in the parking lot, the HOA may be liable.”